Tortuguero National Park

 Restaurants: Quite a few charming, family operated restaurants offering Caribbean food.

-Nearest medical facilities: The only major hospital on the Caribbean coast is the Tony Facio Hospital ( 2758-2222) in Limón.
+Nearest medical facilities: The only major hospital near the Tortuguero National Park is the Tony Facio Hospital ( 2758-2222) in Limón.
 There is a smaller clinic in Moin.